bootstrap-vue/bootstrap-vue/docs/components/pagination/README.md

 ### Small screen support (`xs`)
-On smaller screens (i.e. mobile), some of the pagination buttons will be hidden to minimize the potntial of the pagination interface wraping onto multiple lines:
+On smaller screens (i.e. mobile), some of the pagination buttons will be hidden to minimize the potential of the pagination interface wraping onto multiple lines:

 - The ellipsis indicators will be hidden on screens `xs` and smaller.
 - Page number buttons will be limitted to a maximum of 3 visible on `xs` screens and smaller.